ddelnano/terraform-provider-mikrotik/README.md

+# Mikrotik provider for Terraform

 ## Intro

-This is an experiemental terraform provider for managing your Mikrotik router.
+This is a terraform provider for managing resources on your RouterOS device.
 It currently has support for the following RouterOS concepts:
 - DNS records
 - Scripts